01. The Field Clinic

 This 2.5-hour intensive is a technical and creative reset for the practitioner.
 Led by Jacob Watrous, M.Ed., we move off the beaten paths to decode the structural logic and historical geometry of authentic Amsterdam.

-Leave with a definitive framework for seeing, a refined visual vocabulary, and the tradecraft required to:
+Leave with a clear way of seeing, a refined visual vocabulary, and the practical skills to:

-Analyze Geometric Architecture.
-Learn to read the underlying "bones" of a scene to ensure structural balance before you ever lift the camera or pen.
+Read the Lines of the City.
+Learn to spot the underlying geometry, light, and balance of a scene before you ever lift your camera or pen.

 Field Track: